DenisFrezzato/hyper-ts/README.md

 **IMPORTANT**.
 Version 0.4 is under active development.

+For a sneak preview: `npm i gcanti/hyper-ts#lib`

+---

 A partial porting of https://github.com/owickstrom/hyper to TypeScript

 `hyper-ts` is an experimental middleware architecture for HTTP servers written in TypeScript.